HNSDFZ-OIER-2015/CppSnippetForSublime/README.md

-# CppSnippetForSublime
+# Introduction
-Keyword support for Sublime Text
+CppSnippetForSublime included all the snippets of C++ keywords, in order to improve Sublime Text's autocompletion.